Czech Republic: Bohemia

-On 21 December 1421, Jan Žižka, a successful military commander and mercenary, led his group of forces in the Battle of Kutná Hora, resulting in a victory for the Hussites.
-He is honoured to this day as a national hero.

 After 1526, Bohemia came increasingly under Habsburg control as the Habsburgs became first the elected and then in 1627 the hereditary rulers of Bohemia.
-Between 1583 and 1611 Prague was the official seat of the Holy Roman Emperor Rudolf II and his court.
+Between 1583 and 1611 Prague was the official seat of Holy Roman Emperor Rudolf II and his court.

 The Defenestration of Prague and subsequent revolt against the Habsburgs in 1618 marked the start of the Thirty Years' War.
-In 1620, the rebellion in Bohemia was crushed at the Battle of White Mountain and the ties between Bohemia and the Habsburgs' hereditary lands in Austria were strengthened.
+In 1620, the rebellion in Bohemia was crushed at the Battle of White Mountain, and the ties between Bohemia and the Habsburgs' hereditary lands in Austria were strengthened.
 The leaders of the Bohemian Revolt were executed in 1621.
 The nobility and the middle class Protestants had to either convert to Catholicism or leave the country.

 The following era of 1620 to the late 18th century became known as the "Dark Age".
-During the Thirty Years' War, the population of the Czech lands declined by a third through the expulsion of Czech Protestants as well as due to the war, disease and famine.
+During the Thirty Years' War, the population of the Czech lands declined by a third through the expulsion of Czech Protestants as well as war, disease and famine.
 The Habsburgs prohibited all Christian confessions other than Catholicism.
 The flowering of Baroque culture shows the ambiguity of this historical period.

 Ottoman Turks and Tatars invaded Moravia in 1663.
 In 1679–1680 the Czech lands faced the Great Plague of Vienna and an uprising of serfs.

-The 1618 Defenestration of Prague marked the beginning of the Bohemian Revolt against the Habsburgs and therefore the first phase of the Thirty Years' War.

 There were peasant uprisings influenced by famine.
 Serfdom was abolished between 1781 and 1848.
-Several battles of the Napoleonic Wars took place on the current territory of the Czech Republic.
+Several battles of the Napoleonic Wars took place in the Czech lands.

+The 1618 Defenestration of Prague marked the beginning of the Bohemian Revolt against the Habsburgs and therefore the first phase of the Thirty Years' War.

 The end of the Holy Roman Empire in 1806 led to degradation of the political status of Bohemia which lost its position of an electorate of the Holy Roman Empire as well as its own political representation in the Imperial Diet.
 Bohemian lands became part of the Austrian Empire.
 During the 18th and 19th century the Czech National Revival began its rise, with the purpose to revive Czech language, culture, and national identity.
 The Revolution of 1848 in Prague, striving for liberal reforms and autonomy of the Bohemian Crown within the Austrian Empire, was suppressed.

-It seemed that some concessions would be made also to Bohemia, but in the end, the Emperor Franz Joseph I affected a compromise with Hungary only.
-The Austro-Hungarian Compromise of 1867 and the never realized coronation of Franz Joseph as King of Bohemia led to a disappointment of some Czech politicians.
+It seemed that some concessions would be made also to Bohemia, but in the end, Emperor Franz Joseph I affected a compromise with Hungary only.
+The Austro-Hungarian Compromise of 1867 and the never-realized coronation of Franz Joseph as king of Bohemia led to profound disappointment among prominent Czech politicians.
 The Bohemian Crown lands became part of the so-called Cisleithania.

 The Czech Social Democratic and progressive politicians started the fight for universal suffrage.
 The first elections under universal male suffrage were held in 1907.